larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 export-channels [OPTIONS]

-  Export channels to a CSV document.
+  Export channels to a CSJ document.

+  A CSJ document is like a CSV document, but each field is valid JSON.

 Options:
   -o, --output FILENAME
+  -c, --channels TEXT
   --help                 Show this message and exit.
 ```